 Communication is an integral part of any thriving society, it is how we express feelings and cultivate relationships.
 However, communication at home or at work can be very difficult for some people, and when you add a language/ culture barrier there are even more things that can go wrong.
 There are thousands of languages in the world, and in your lifetime you have probably met a wide assortment of people who did not speak your language.
 When you’re working with someone who speaks a different language there are many creative ways to communicate with them that will make collaboration and teamwork easier.
-Here are a few tips to help the communication go smoother for all parties involved.
+Here are a few tips to help business communication go smoother for all parties involved.

 Find Some Common Ground

 Try to feel out how many words and phrases the other person knows in your language and vice versa.
 Use those to begin communications.
 It does not matter if the conversation is very simple, it is a start.
 Try to avoid the use of any slang words; using slang could lead to a lot of confusion or even offense if the person takes the slang term literally.
-Remember to speak loudly, clearly, and slowly.
+Remember to speak clearly, loudly, and slowly.
 You will appreciate the same from them when they attempt to respond in their language.
 If you’re working with this person on a daily basis, try to use the same words over and over again.
 Don’t get fancy with your wording because learning a new language takes time and a lot of effort.
 As soon as you or the other person shows signs of improvement in the new language, then you can start using more complex sentences and challenging words.
 Using the same words that you both understand will help you communicate, but using the same word over and over that you don’t understand will not help.
 For example, if your coworker does not know the word for “peach” saying peach over and over again is not going to help them understand what it is.
 They will not have a Eureka!
 Moment and suddenly a new idea will pop into their head.
 Instead, grab a peach and point to it and say the name again.
 If you can’t find the object or it is an abstract concept, consider explaining the word in a simple definition they will understand.

 2. Actively Listen